chelseylin/phase-0-tracks/version-control/git-definitions.md

 * What is a branch and why would you use one?

 A branch is like a separated copy of a program that allows us to work on it without affecting the other branches.
-It is useful because it allows multiple people working on different features of same project at the same time and also easier to manage what is updated.
+It is useful because it allows multiple people working on different features of same project at the same time and also easier to manage what is updated~

 * What is a commit?
 What makes a good commit message?